 This system uses peer to peer architecture for the communication between clients.
 Peer to peer architecture can reduce network traffic , since communication are between clients, there is no server interfere in between the communication.
 Using peer to peer architecture can avoid single point failure, even one client goes down the communication will continue.
 Once the client resumes online it will receive the newest information from other clients.
 In addition it can reduce data storage cost.
 Since the data is stored locally in every client.
 There is no need to establish a centralized server storage.
 I

-Client software design
+Client Application

-Client side software uses 3 layer design as shown in the picture below.
+Client side software uses a 3 tier architecture.
 The first layer is presentation layer.
 This layer is generally known as user interface which displays the information user need to know.
 Second layer is application layer.
 It is the layer that connects presentation layer and data layer.
 User can use presentation layer to send commands to application layer, application layer will handle all kinds of requests such as confirming the delivery of a shipment.
 The third layer is the data layer.
 It holds all information of the client such as order/shipment information.
 Using this three layer design can first separate each individual part clearly and makes it easy to modify each part.
 The change of one layer does not affect the others.
 Security is enhanced by this model as well.
 The only way to access data layer is through application layer.
 This can ensure the safety of the data.

+You need to add a detailed diagram – and explain each layer in details – block diagram and description

+When I am done reading the paper I should have a blue print of the system that you are proposing

+4.3 Data exchange template

+How is data exchanged and what is its format – content

+4.4 Example Scenario

+Conclusion

+The proposed platfo …..

+References